davidsenft/pellyjacks/README.md

 2. Arrange the jelly packs in a grid, because why not.
-3. Any time there is only a single jelly pack in any space on the grid, we'll refer to that piece as a *"pelly jack"*, or simply a "jack" (because brunch is early, and oftentimes disorienting).
+3. Any time there is only a single jelly pack in any space on the grid, we'll refer to that piece as a *"pelly jack"*, or simply a *"jack"* (because brunch is early, and oftentimes disorienting).
+A tower of packs is called a *"stack"*.
 Right now the grid contains only jacks.
 3. The row of the grid closest to player one is player one's *"rack"*; the same goes for player two.
 4. A move may consist of: